CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 The heap memory will be implemented as a bunch of parallel banks each holding part of a cons cell.

-[picture]

-For example, if we use 52-bit cons cells, we might be looking at 7 8-bit SRAM chips that each hold 8 bits of the cell.
+For example, if we use 56-bit cons cells, we might be looking at 7 8-bit SRAM chips that each hold 8 bits of the cell.
 This makes things much nicer, since memory accesses can be a single read/write macrocycle.

 The same thing will happen with the microinstruction ROM.
 This makes it more annoying to write ROMs, but I'll just have to deal with it.